lwasser/python-ecology/03-data-types-and-format.md

 Let's begin by talking about data types.
 How information is stored in a DataFrame or a python object affects what we can do with it and the outputs of calculations as well.

 #Numeric Data Types
 Numeric data types include integers or floats.
-A **floating point** number has decimal points even if that decimal point value is 0.
+A **floating point** (known as a float) number has decimal points even if that decimal point value is 0.
 For example: 1.13, 2.0 1234.345.
 If we have a column that contains both integers and floating point numbers, Pandas will assign the entire column to the float data type so the decimal points are not lost.

 An **integer** will never have a decimal point.
 Thus 1.13 would be stored as 1.
 1234.345 is stored as 1234.
 You will often see the data type Int64 in python which stands for 64 bit integer.
 The 64 simply refers to the memory allocated to store data in each cell which effectively relates to how many digits in can store in each "cell".
+Allocating space ahead of time allows computers to optimize storage and processing efficiency.

 ## Character Data Types
 Objects, known as strings in Pandas, are values that contain numbers and / or characters.
 For example, a string might be a word, a sentence, or several sentences.
-A string might also be a plot name - ie 'plot1'.
-A string can also contain numbers.
+A string (or Pandas object) might also be a plot name like 'plot1'.
+A string can also contain or consist of numbers.
+For instance, '1234' could be stored as a string.
+As could '10.23'.
 However **strings that contain numbers can not be used for mathematical operations**!

-Pandas and base Python use different names for data types.
-For example a Pandas object is a string in python.
+Pandas and base Python use slightly different names for data types.
 More on this is in the table below:

 |Name of Pandas type | Function | Base Python Equivalent |
 |------------|---------|-------------------------|